indrafnugroho/Info-Extractor/README.md

 `pip install nltk`

-After that, open python3 on your local computer then follow these instructions
+After that, open python3 on your local computer then type these instructions in

 `import nltk`

 `nltk.download()`

 A new windows should be opened by now, after that follow these instructions
-1. Go to module tab
+1. Go to _module_ tab
 2. Find and choose `punkt` module
-3. Press download button
+3. Press _download_ button

 Now you're ready to run the program!

 ## Running the Program
-1. Go to the src directory
+1. Go to the _src_ directory
 2. Open terminal there
 3. Type in `python App.py`